mlabonne/llm-autoeval/README.md

 ## Troubleshooting

 * **"Error: File does not exist"**: This task didn't produce the JSON file that is parsed for the summary.
 Activate debug mode and rerun the evaluation to inspect the issue in the logs.
 * **"700 Killed" Error**: The hardware is not powerful enough for the evaluation.
-This happens when you try to run the Open LLM benchmark suite on a RTX 3070 for example.
+This happens when you try to run the Open LLM benchmark suite on an RTX 3070 for example.
 * **Outdated CUDA Drivers**: That's unlucky.
 You'll need to start a new pod in this case.

 ## Acknowledgements